vrockai/pipeline-test/docs/content.md

 ---

 ## A tripartite bacterial-fungal-plant symbiosis in the mycorrhiza-shaped microbiome drives plant growth and mycorrhization.
- 21.01.2024, _C Zhang, MGA van der Heijden, BK Dodds, TB Nguyen, J Spooren, A Valzano-Held, M Cosme, RL Berendsen_
+ 22.01.2024, _C Zhang, MGA van der Heijden, BK Dodds, TB Nguyen, J Spooren, A Valzano-Held, M Cosme, RL Berendsen_

-Plant microbiomes play crucial roles in nutrient cycling and plant growth, and are shaped by a complex interplay between plants, microbes, and the environment.
+_Mycorrhizae, Symbiosis, Plant Roots, Plants, Bacteria, Soil_ Plant microbiomes play crucial roles in nutrient cycling and plant growth, and are shaped by a complex interplay between plants, microbes, and the environment.
 The role of bacteria as mediators of the 400-million-year-old partnership between the majority of land plants and, arbuscular mycorrhizal (AM) fungi is still poorly understood.
 Here, we test whether AM hyphae-associated bacteria influence the success of the AM symbiosis.

 [Source](https://doi.org/10.1186/s40168-023-01726-4)